 8. Your work involved travelling for longer periods.
 How did it affect both of you?

-When my son was 18 months I had to travel abroad for 3 weeks.
+I had to travel abroad for 3 weeks when my son was 18 months .
 Out of the 3 weeks, Mayank was going to be with me for 2 weeks.
-But for the 1 week that he was going to be with family, there was so much pressure to wean as they were worried about handling him without breastmilk.
+As my family was worried about handling him without breastmilk for 1 week, there was so much pressure to wean him.

-Though I missed our breastfeeding sessions, I must admit, it was the first time in a long time that I enjoyed a full night’s sleep.
+I missed our breastfeeding sessions.
+But I must admit.
+It was the first time in a long time that I enjoyed a full night’s sleep.
 But the joy lasted for just 2 days as I ended up missing my son a lot and would end up in tears most nights.
 My husband and son joined me in the second week and we continued from where we had left off.
 It was pure bliss.
 I did receive a lot of flak for “re-starting” breastfeeding but it dint make a difference to me and I let it fall on deaf ears.
 Thankfully my husband understood and stood by us.

 9. Life just seemed to get tougher at every step for you.
 But, kudos for standing your ground and fighting through all of it.
 In spite of all the hurdles, you went on to nurse your son for 2.5 years and that is commendable.
 How was the journey till the end?